-• Consider whether an audit by outside CPAs will be needed to support the numbers, especially if the company has never had an audit before (continued on next page) Gene Siciliano is the founder and president of Western Management Associates, source of Your CFO for Rent® services for over 25 years.
+Consider whether an audit by outside CPAs will be needed to support the numbers, especially if the company has never had an audit before (continued on next page) Gene Siciliano is the founder and president of Western Management Associates, source of Your CFO for Rent® services for over 25 years.
 The firm provides interim and part-time CFO/Controller services, executive coaching and assistance in operational finance and exit strategy.
 Gene and his team of seasoned CFOs and controllers have a clear mission in their work with CEOs and owner/operators of privately owned companies.
-Their value proposition: • Increase the company's net worth and profitability by improving the management team's financial proficiency and bottom line results, and • Develop and execute strategies that will make your company more appealing to a buyer or investor, if and when the time comes for an ownership transition.
-Succession/Exit (continued from previous page) - A dry run financial due diligence review to help prepare for the real one when the first prospective buyer's Letter of Intent (LOI) shows up, along with their CPAs - Because more must be done to raise EV in the mind of an outside buyer, start 2 to 5 years before the desired exit date - there is much to be done in the best of companies - Engagement of an investment banker (or business broker for small businesses) to identify/contact/engage prospective buyers and create a competition among them for the highest possible price Admittedly this is a short and incomplete list of differences, but I hope you get the point.
-While a decision to move forward with a succession "If you don't understand the details of your business you are going to fail." -JEFF BEZOS less complex planning than a sale and exit, neither is a walk in the park.
-Recognize which direction you want will involve much to go, pull together your team to lay out the plan in detail, and don't confuse succession with outright exit.
-In either event you will need strong internal expertise in key areas to pull it all together, to

-drive EV improvements, and to measure the progress along the way.
+Their value proposition: - .
+Increase the company's net worth and profitability by improving the management team's financial proficiency and bottom line results, and - .
+Develop and execute strategies that will make your company more appealing to a buyer or investor, if and when the time comes for an ownership transition.
+Succession/Exit (continued from previous page) - A dry run financial due diligence review to help prepare for the real one when the first prospective buyer's Letter of Intent (LOI) shows up, along with their CPAs - Because more must be done to raise EV in the mind of an outside buyer, start 2 to 5 years before the desired exit date desired exit date - there is much to be done in the best of companies • Engagement of an investment banker (or business broker for small businesses) to identify/contact/engage prospective buyers and create a competition among them for the highest possible price Admittedly this is a short and incomplete list of differences, but I hope you get the point.
+While a decision to move forward with a succession will involve much less complex planning than a sale and exit, neither is a walk in the park.
+Recognize which direction you want to go, pull together your team to lay out the plan in detail, and don't confuse succession with outright exit.
+In either event you will need strong internal expertise in key areas to pull it all together, to drive EV improvements, and to measure the progress along the way.
 We've found that the weakest area in most companies is the financial function, which is why I launched my firm 30 years ago.
 We will put a seasoned, financial executive into your company for as long as needed to ensure the deal gets done as smoothly as possible.
 Your CFO for Rent, for a few weeks, a few months or a few years.
 Call us.
 We can help you keep your plan on track.

-Gene Siciliano WESTERN MANAGEMENT ASSOCIATES

-P| 888 788 6534

-0 310 645 1091

-E | info@CFOforRent.com

-www.CFOForRent.com